 Ensure that the Gas Sensor has stabilized for at least 1 hour, and there is no combustible gas present at the sensor.
 A true zero reading will be obtained when the reading stabilized at the lower value.

 Use a General Monitors Portable Purge or Calibration Chamber to apply gas at 50% LEL (+/-5%) to the sensor.
-When the gas sensor detects this gas it will display ‘CP’ , this mean ‘CP’ = CALIBRATION IN PROGRESS
+When the gas sensor detects this gas it will display ‘CP’, which means ‘CP’ = CALIBRATION IN PROGRESS

 Wait until ‘CC’ is displayed before removing gas.
 This will normally take less than 2 minutes, ‘CC’ = CALIBRATION COMPLETE